AC JosepH Media

 Frederick-Loomis has already dealt with her share of hardships this season.
 She came down with the coronavirus in January.
-Recovered now with the help of her husband Ken Loomis, a teacher and football coach at Wildwood High School, she’s hoping that the Olympics won’t be postponed again, or cancelled all together.
+Having now recovered with the help of her husband Ken Loomis, a teacher and football coach at Wildwood High School, she’s hoping that the Olympics won’t be postponed again, or cancelled all together.

 Plenty of Challenges

 “I’ve faced a lot of challenges throughout this journey,” Frederick-Loomis said.
 “Racism, financial hardships, not being sponsored, body image issues, mental and physical distress, just to name a few, but it also helped me grow and appreciate the life I’ve been given.”

 Along with a GoFundMe page, Frederick-Loomis has her own nonprofit, the Pricilla E. Frederick Foundation, hosts a morning radio show and does her own podcast with her husband as co-host.